jfremond/snow-crash/level10/resources/walkthrough.md

 6. __Observation__ (Host): the RetDec decompiler reveals that the `level10` file takes two arguments, a `file` and a `host`
-	- a check is done using `access`
+	- a check on the `file` is done using `access`
-	- if the passed file is valid, a TCP socket is created and the file is sent to the client
+	- if the passed file is valid, a connection on the port `6969` is opened, a TCP socket is created and the file is sent to the client
 	```c
 	// ------------------------ Functions -------------------------